wdelfuego/nova-calendar/README.md

 # What events are shown on the calendar?
 Nova resource instances the currently logged in user is not authorized to see according to Laravel policies will be excluded from the calendar automatically.

-If no Laravel policy is defined for the underlying Eloquent model or if the static `authorizable` method on the Nova resource class returns `false`, all instances of a Nova resource will be shown, unless you exclude some manually by implementing the `exclude` method on your CalendarDataProvider.
+If no Laravel policy is defined for the underlying Eloquent model or if the static `authorizable` method on the Nova resource class returns `false`, all instances of a Nova resource will be shown, unless you hide them manually by implementing the `exclude` method on your CalendarDataProvider.

 ## Hiding events from the calendar manually
 You can exclude individual events from the calendar even though the user has access to it by implementing the `exclude` method on your CalendarDataProvider.

-For example, if you want to hide events for resources that have an `is_finished` property that is `true`, you could write:
+For example, if you want to hide events for resources with an Eloquent model that have an `is_finished` property that is `true`, you could write:

 ```php
 use Laravel\Nova\Resource as NovaResource;